What’s two-way charging?

 The electricity grid was originally designed for us to receive energy to our home and businesses, but now we also export energy from rooftop solar back to the grid.

-In the next decade, the number of homes and businesses in Australia with rooftop solar systems, batteries and electric vehicles will increase.
+The number of homes and businesses in Australia with rooftop solar systems, batteries and electric vehicles is now significant.
 This has resulted in a strain on Australia’s electricity grid that was not designed to send electricity two ways.
 This means the way we manage exporting excess solar energy back to the grid needs to change.

 In 2021, the Australian Energy Market Commission (AEMC) identified we need to support the integration of rooftop solar more efficiently into the electricity grid.
 One solution is the introduction of two-way charging.